gregcompton/AtmosphereMonitor/README.md

 Using Pycharm with plugin
 1. Open AtmosphereMonitor project in PyCharm
+2. Check External Libraries to ensure XBee MicroPython is present.
+If not, see below for instructions to enable it.
 2. Set correct COM port for the Endpoint Sensor
 3. Set the Project to AtmosphereMonitor folder
 3. Click Build (hammer)
 4. Click Run (arrow)
 5. main.mpy and BME270.mpy will be flashed to radio
 6. Endpoint Sensor radio will soft reboot

+Setup XBee Micropython in PyCharm
+1. Make sure plugin is installed File->Settings->Plugins, then search for "Xbee Micropython".
+If it is not installed, do so now.
+2. Enable plugin for the project File->Settings->Project:<CurrentProjectName>(AtmosphereMonitor, in this case)->XBee MicroPython, then check the box "Enable XBee MicroPython support" and click OK.
+3. Two dropdown boxes appear in the toolbar.
+4. If you are unable to select an XBee device in the first dropdown, click the build icon(hammer).
+Now you can "Discover and select XBee device" very much like in XCTU.
+5. Finished

 *ToDo: Create tutorial on how to load a file system OTA.
 Useful/necessary for implementation using SMT versionsof XBee3